surtarso/ASAPCabinetFE/UserManual.md

 Try changing the video backend setting in the configuration menu to one that might be better suited for your system.

+>[!NOTE]
-Still encountering issues?
-Check the project's discussion page for solutions or open an issue on the project's repository for assistance.
+> Still encountering issues?
+Check the [project's discussion page](https://github.com/surtarso/ASAPCabinetFE/discussions) for solutions or open an [issue](https://github.com/surtarso/ASAPCabinetFE/issues) on the [project's repository](https://github.com/surtarso/ASAPCabinetFE) for assistance.